 We can differentiate between a person’s physical capability to participate in sexual activity and their emotional amenability.
 A man’s physical capability to engage in intercourse depends on his ability to obtain an erection.
 This occurs as a result of his mental response to erotic phenomena such as sexual opportunities or nudity of an attractive partner.
 Even if a man reaches orgasm by other means, such as oral sex or masturbation, an erection is still required.
 This is because mental arousal always precedes orgasm.
 But a woman can always participate in intercourse (even if she is unwilling).
 The only variable is her emotional amenability (which depends on a relationship).

 Intercourse provides the psychological arousal and the physical stimulation that a man needs for orgasm.
-Men’s speed-to-orgasm depends on the behaviour of their lover and the form of stimulation.
-Once aroused, any difficulties a man may have reaching orgasm are due to the behaviour of his lover (especially if she is unenthusiastic) or because he is approaching the sexual scenario with a lack of confidence (e.g. with a prostitute).
+Men’s speed-to-orgasm depends on the familiarity of the situation and behaviour of their partner including any turn-ons they may provide.
+Once aroused, any difficulties a man may have reaching orgasm may be due to a lack of enthusiasm from a female lover or because he lacks confidence with a stranger (for example with a prostitute).